 Who, you ask, was Lou Singer?
 Louis C. Singer (1912-1966, pictured at right in the 1950s) was a musical prodigy who attended the Juilliard School of Music, and floated around the commercial music business in New York in the mid to late 1930s.
 His first job was to work for W.C.Handy’s music publishing company, then for Irving Mills’s music publishing company.
 It was at Mills Music that Singer came into contact with Duke Ellington.
 His first collaboration with Ellington and Ellington’s musical assistant Juan Tizol, came in early 1938, when they co-composed “Lost in Meditation,” which was recorded by Duke’s big band on February 2, 1938.
 (It had been previously recorded by a Cootie Williams small group on January 19, 1937.)
 Their next successful collaboration was “Gypsy Without a Song,” which was recorded by Ellington’s big band on June 20, 1938.(3)

 The music: This performance starts with a brief piano introduction by Ellington.
 Then Lawrence Brown (shown at left) states the first eight bars of melody on his cup-muted trombone.
 A brief burst of Cootie Williams’s open trumpet separates Brown’s solo from Juan Tizol’s eight bar recapitulation of the melody, which is done with him playing his open valve trombone.
+(Juan Tizol is pictured below at right.)
 Once again Williams’s open trumpet provides a brief contrast.
 The entry of the saxophones after this sequence playing the bridge melody in their high singing register contrasts, startlingly so, from what has gone before.
 The first chorus is completed by Brown returning with eight more bars of cup-muted melody.
 Johnny Hodges (shown below left) then plays his robust and singing alto saxophone, improvising soulfully.
 Notice how he builds intensity from the first eight bars through the last eight.
 This is masterful playing.
 Williams then returns on his open trumpet for eight bars, followed by eight bars of Brown again playing the melody on his cup-muted trombone.